Richard Furman

-Richard Furman (9 October 1755 – 25 August 1825) was a Baptist leader from Charleston, South Carolina, United States.
-He was elected in 1814 as the first president of the Triennial Convention, the first nationwide Baptist association.
-Later he was the first president of the South Carolina State Baptist Convention.
+Richard Furman (9 October 1755 – 25 August 1825) was an American Baptist leader from Charleston, South Carolina.
+He was elected in 1814 as the first president of the Triennial Convention (now American Baptist Churches USA).
+He later served as the first president of the South Carolina State Baptist Convention.

 Early years

 Furman was born in Esopus, New York.

 He was raised in Charleston, South Carolina in a family of evangelical Calvinists.

 He had little formal education, but was taught mathematics and sciences by his father and taught himself several languages including Latin, Greek and Hebrew.
 Through his self-directed studies he also gained extensive knowledge of history, theology, and medicine.

 Furman accepted the Baptist faith in 1771 aged 16, and began to preach at that early age.
 He was ordained as pastor of High Hills church two years later.

 During the American War of Independence (1775–1783) Furman volunteered to serve in the colonial army, but was persuaded that his talents could better be used as a speaker in gaining support for the cause.

 On the fall of Charleston to British forces in 1780, General Charles Cornwallis announced a £1,000 bounty for his capture, and he was forced to flee the state.